 a significantly increased sample size from approximately 17,000 to 24,000 UK businesses

 These improvements to our design provided a suitable foundation for weighting to be applied to the, until then, unweighted estimates.
-(The sampling frame used in the Business Insights and Conditions survery (BICS) for the first 6 waves was a sub-sample of the listed industries from the monthly business survey (MBS), and the design was difficult to weight appropriately.)
+The sampling frame used in the Business Insights and Conditions Survey (BICS) for the first six waves was a non-random sub-sample of the listed industries from the Monthly Business Survey (MBS), Retail Sales Index and Construction Surveys, and the design was impossible to weight appropriately.

-In Wave 17 the sample size was increased once again to approximately 39,000 businesses, further improving the accuracy across regions and different businesses sizes.
+In Wave 17 (November 2020), the sample size was increased once again to approximately 39,000 businesses, further improving the accuracy across regions and different business sizes.

-All businesses with an employment of greater than 250 employees are included in the BICS sample with a random sample for those with an employment between 0 and 249.
+All businesses with 250 or more employees are included in the BICS sample, with a random stratified sample selected for those with an employment between 0 and 249.

-non-financial services (includes professional, scientific, communication, administrative, transport, accommodation and food, private health and education, and entertainment services)
+non-financial services, which includes professional, scientific, communication, administrative, transport, accommodation and food, private health and education, and entertainment services

-production (includes manufacturing, oil and gas extraction, energy generation and supply, and water and waste management)
+production, which includes manufacturing, oil and gas extraction, energy generation and supply, and water and waste management

-construction (includes civil engineering, housebuilding, property development and specialised construction trades such as plumbers, electricians and plasterers)
+construction, which includes civil engineering, housebuilding, property development, and specialised construction trades such as plumbers, electricians and plasterers

 The following industries are excluded from the survey: